-All professional, salaried, and hourly employees are paid monthly.
+All professional and salaried employees are paid monthly.
 Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.

-The schedule of pay dates for the 2021/2022 school year follows:
+The schedule of pay dates for the 2022/2023 school year are as follows: